 What’s the offer?
-Culham St Gabriel’s will pay upto £1500 per year of your fees (that is usually about 60%) for up to two years for a Masters Programme that is part of the 3forRE Scheme.
+Culham St Gabriel’s will pay upto £1700 per year of your fees for up to two years for a Masters Programme that is part of the 3forRE Scheme.

 What is Culham St Gabriel’s?
 We are an endowed trust supporting research, development and innovation in RE.
 Our strategic objectives can be seen at www.cstg.org.uk and they include bringing classroom-relevant professional development to teachers of RE.

 Do I have to be a qualified specialist RE teacher?
-No. You need to be teaching RE in a primary, secondary or special school in the UK, and you need to be a qualified, serving teacher, Teaching Assistant or HLTA.
+No. You need to be teaching religious education in a primary, secondary or special school in the UK, and you need to be a qualified, serving teacher, Teaching Assistant or HLTA.
 By ‘religious education’ we mean a school curriculum subject, taught by school staff as a recognised element in a broad, balanced curriculum.
 We support RE that offers pupils an open, critical, accurate, impartial study of religious and non-religious world views.

 How could this benefit me?
 We want to help anyone who is teaching RE to do it better.
 Masters level courses that are relevant to classroom RE can provide stimulating, informed and critical interventions to help you raise standards.
 They can boost subject knowledge, have a positive impact on the quality of teaching and learning, on the challenge for pupils and on their progress and understanding.
 They provide you with critical scholarly wisdom and practical help.
 They put you in touch with other practitioners of RE and prepare you for leadership roles.